michiilin/OOP/UNIT NOTES.md

 	 Objects may have access to attributes and methods in that class.

-### iterable objects
+### ITERABLE OBJECTS

-Objects that can be iterated through like a sequence.
+Objects that can be iterated through like a sequence, such as:

-eg. strings, lists, sets, dictionaries
+* strings
+* lists
+* sets
+* dictionaries

 → strings and lists are iterable!

-→ to access individual values without indexing = for loops
+→ to access individual values without indexing => for loops

-Note: The portion of the iterable object must be a sequence.
+	❗ The portion of the iterable object must be a sequence.
 Iterable doesn’t always mean indexable.

 # OOP 2